tum-i4/localizing-android-malicious-behaviors/README.md

 # localizing-android-malicious-behaviors

 The lack of ground truth about malicious behaviors exhibited by current Android malware forces researchers to embark upon a lengthy process of manually analyzing malware instances.
 This repository contains our initial implementation of a method to automatically localize malicious behaviors from representations of apps’ runtime behaviors.
-We will further enhance the code base, add more features to the framework, and upload the results achieved on real-world Android malware.
+We are currently enhancing the code and adding more features to it.
+You can find the enhanced code under [trout-catchers][https://github.com/tum-i22/troutcatchers].

 ## Dependencies
 The current implementation depends on the following tools: